Gaps labeling theorem for the Bubble-diamond self-similar graphs: Introduction

 Section~\ref{sec-IDS} is concerned with the structure of the spectrum of $\Delta_{\infty,b}$.
-We show the density of states measure $\nu_b$ is atomic with support the Julia set $\mathcal{J}(R_b)$, give an explicit formula for it~\ref{eq:defnDOS}, and characterize its self-similar structure~\ref{eq:DOSselfsimilar}.
+We show the density of states measure $\nu_b$ is atomic with support the Julia set $\mathcal{J}(R_b)$, give an explicit formula for it~\eqref{eq:defnDOS}, and characterize its self-similar structure~\eqref{eq:DOSselfsimilar}.
 In Section~\ref{sec-GapLabeling} we exploit this latter self-similarity to see that the normalized eigenvalue counting function $N_b(x)=\nu_b((-\infty,x])$ also has a self-similar property.
-This provides the main results of the paper: Theorem~\ref{thm:gaplabeling}, which explicitly identifies the values of $N_b(x)$ on the the gaps in the spectrum $\sigma(\Delta_{\infty,b})$ (these are Bellissard's gap labels in this setting), and Corollary~\ref{cor:dynamicalgaplabeling} which describes these gap labels as the orbits of a dynamical system and the range of $N_b$ as the associated Julia set.
+This provides the main results of the paper: Theorem~\ref{thm:gaplabeling}, which explicitly identifies the values of $N_b(x)$ on the the gaps in the spectrum $\sigma(\Delta_{\infty,b})$, which are Bellissard's gap labels in this setting, and Corollary~\ref{cor:dynamicalgaplabeling} which describes these gap labels as the orbits of a dynamical system and the range of $N_b$ as the associated Julia set.
 One potentially useful observation is that the collection of rational numbers that occur as gap labels have denominators that reflect the number of self-similar copies of the fractal graph.
 It should be noted that this method of gap labeling via orbits of a dynamical system is quite generally available in settings where there is spectral decimation, such as those in~\cite{BajorinVibration3Ngasket2008,BajorinVibrationSpectra2008}, but to the best of our knowledge this is the first time it has appeared in the literature.
-A forthcoming application is in~\cite{BaluMogOkoTep2021spectralAMO}.
+Our results are closely related to recent research~\cite{BaluMogOkoTep2021spectralAMO,BaluMogOkoTepJacobi2022}.
+The aim of our paper is provide a useful model for further investigation.

-Finally, in Section~\ref{sec:Sabotsection} we note the implications for the situation where one renormalizes the graphs to converge to a compact fractal limit.
-The details involved in taking this limit are mostly standard so are only sketched; the main result is that for the Laplacian on this compact limit one has gap sequences in the sense of~\cite{MR2150883} and that the natural measurement of the sizes of these gap sequences can be computed from the gap labels in Section~\ref{sec-GapLabeling} and the Koenigs linearization of the inverse branch of $R_b$ at the fixed point $0$.
+Finally, in Section~\ref{sec:Sabotsection0} we note the implications for the situation where one renormalizes the graphs to converge to a compact fractal limit.
+The details involved in taking this limit are mostly standard so are only sketched; the main result is that for the Laplacian on this compact limit one has gap sequences in the sense of~\cite{StrichartzGaps} and that the natural measurement of the sizes of these gap sequences can be computed from the gap labels in Section~\ref{sec-GapLabeling} and the Koenigs linearization of the inverse branch of $R_b$ at the fixed point $0$.